TomoyukiSugiyama/dotfiles/README.md

 ## Overview

 `dotfiles` is a terminal user interface built with [Ratatui](https://ratatui.rs) for browsing and executing the shell scripts that configure your development environment.
-It reads a declarative YAML configuration, shows the resulting tool graph, and runs the scripts in dependency order.
+It now also ships a non-TUI CLI for packaging and reinstalling your setup across machines.

 ## Features